CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/create_amet_met_plots.md

 http://[your-ec2-external-ip-address]:443/querygen_met.php
 ```

-Users select the database, project, variables to plot, and plotting programs.
+Use the website to select the database, project, variables to plot, and plotting programs.
-Use the toggle to list the available programs for creating different types of plots.
+Click on the arrow to display the list the available programs for creating different types of plots.

 ## Programs to create plots